 Many photographers assimilate vision with (pre)visualization and think of vision as being the ability to see your image finished.
 I have heard this theory many times in my discussions with my students, with my fellow photographers or by reading their thoughts on the internet or in books.
 It is a largely expressed opinion, a conviction even, I may say.

-In defining vision I am going beyond and enriching visualization (or pre and post-visualization) by adding the artist in the equation and by making him the most important element in the creation of a photograph.
-Visualization is a part of vision, but vision, as idea that precedes the photograph and gives the impulse to the artist to create the photograph, consists in more than this, it starts with the artist and with him/her expressing himself through the image he creates.
+In defining vision I am going beyond and enriching visualization (or pre and post-visualization) by adding the artist to the equation and by making him the most important element in the creation of a photograph.
+Visualization is a part of vision, but vision, as the idea that precedes the photograph and gives the impulse to the artist to create the photograph, consists in more than this, it starts with the artist and with him/her expressing himself through the image he creates.
 If you want to know why we need vision read this article I wrote.

 Visualization is a tool helping you create the photograph,